 Figures for 2016: In 2016, 1.87 million foreign nationals moved to Germany, while around 1.37 million emigrated.
 This equates to a positive net migration of approximately 500,000 persons (see diagram).SourceGerman Federal Office for Migration and Refugees: Migration between Germany and abroad 1991-2018

-In 2019, the majority of immigrants to Germany came from another European country (about 66 percent).
-About 51 per cent of the new arrivals moved to Germany from an EU country.
-Approximately 14 percent of the new arrivals came from Asia, about four per cent from Africa and three per cent from the United States.
-SourceFederal Statistical Office on request by MEDIENDIENST INTEGRATION, calculations by MEDIENDIENST
+In 2020, the majority of immigrating to Germany came from other European countries (about 63 per cent).
+About 50 per cent of the new arrivals moved to Germany from a EU country.
+Approximately 13 per cent of new arrivals came from Asia, about four per cent from Africa and three per cent from the United States.
+SourceFederal Statistical Office (2021), Report: Immigration and Emigration, Calculations by MEDIENDIENST